Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Numerical examples

-\cref{fig:mixing_est} displays the average of the the first order Wasserstein errors of the five estimators for the four cases of the data generating process.
-Contrary to its theoretical optimality, \texttt{DMM} performs the worst among the five estimators for all the scenarios.
-The performance gap of DMM to the Bayesian methods are the largest for \ref{simul_case4}.
-We observed that there is numerical instability of the \texttt{DMM} implementation in estimating the higher-order mixtures, which leads to the poor performance of the method.
+Generally, all the four Bayesian methods performs almost similar.
 For \ref{simul_case1}, the over-fitted mixture model \texttt{MAP\_over} performs worse than the other Bayesian methods, but does similar for the other three cases.
 For \ref{simul_case2} and \ref{simul_case3}, \texttt{MFM\_vary} tends to select the smaller mixture than the true mixture, in general, its posterior distribution is maximized at $k=3$ which is less than the true one $k^\star=4$.
 Note that this does not contradict our theoretical results where we establish the consistent estimation of the number of well-separated components, which might be equal to 3 in these two cases.
 This leads to slightly better performance for \ref{simul_case2} where overlapped components exist and slightly worse performance for \ref{simul_case3} where weak components exist.
-For the higher-order mixture case, all the four Bayesian methods performs almost similar.
-Overall, knowing the true number of components does not give substantial improvement of empirical performance, which corresponds to our theory that it gives only at most $\log n$ gain in the convergence rate.
+Overall, knowing the true number of components does not give substantial improvement of empirical performance.
+Our theory for optimal estimation of the mixing distribution is built on the result of vanishing posterior probability of overestimation of the number of components (\cref{thm:k_upper}).
+It would be interesting to investigate the optimality of Bayesian posteriors that do not enjoy such asymptotic property, for instance, the overfitted Bayesian mixture model.

-\subsection{Inference for the number of components}
+\subsubsection{Inference for the number of components}